 - Cover Windows to Keep Hot Air Out: As the sun shines on your windows all day, they can let a lot of heat in during the summer.
 By installing mini-blinds or curtains to reflect the sun’s rays, you can keep a lot of that heat out, and ensure your AC won’t have to work as hard.

 - Seal Windows & Doors to Keep Cold Air In: More cool air escapes from your home than you realize.
 That’s why you should always make sure your windows and doors are protected against air leaks with weather stripping and caulking, especially when summer rolls around.
-If your home is filled with older windows and you are spending a lot on energy costs year after year, you may also want to just bite the bullet and pay to have those leaky windows replaced.
+If your home is filled with older windows and you are spending a lot on energy costs in your electric bills year after year, you may also want to just bite the bullet and pay to have those leaky windows replaced.

 - Clean Out Vents & Duct Work: Cleaning out your ducts, either professionally or on your own, can help your AC work a lot better, in addition to improving indoor air quality.
 Regularly vacuuming can go along way towards making sure your ductwork and vents are free from dust and debris as well.
 You should also make sure your registers aren’t blocked by furniture or other household objects, thus preventing cool air from circulating efficiently around your home.